Buscaino (bOO-sky-EE-no) is a member of the Los Angeles City Council,

 DMO Board Member

-City Council Member from Charlotte, NC
+City Council Member and former Mayor, Charlotte, NC

 Patsy Kinsey, a Democrat, is serving her sixth term as a member of City Council from District 1.